chuma/storage_node/README.md

 });
 ```

-Remark: It is possible (in v0.1.1) by getting all the data of a certain type by calling: allUsers = storage.data.users.all();
+Remark: It is possible (in v0.1.1) to get all the data of a certain type by calling: allUsers = storage.data.users.all();

 ### modifying data